japhry/japhry/README.md

 - 👋 Hi, I’m @japhry
-- 👀 I’m interested in Content Writing and SEO strategies.
+- 👀 I’m interested in Programming and Computer Networking.
-- 🌱 I’m currently learning Social Media marketing
+- 🌱 I’m currently learning Jue.js and Laravel.
-- 💞️ I’m looking to collaborate on Professional Copywriting and SEO Stuff.
+- 💞️ I’m looking to collaborate on Professional Javascript and PHP Developers.
 - 📫 How to reach me japhry.me@gmail.com

 <!---